Upgrade: Automatic variables

 If you require this functionality, you can use an Update Scalar component to write the values to user-defined variables, which can then be passed to the script.

-For more alternative options available when migrating Python and Bash scripts, read Migration: Bash and Migration: Python.
+For more alternative options available when migrating Python and Bash scripts, read Upgrade: Bash and Upgrade: Python.

 job_id